Bayesian mixture models (in)consistency for the number of clusters: Consistency results

 Overfitted mixtures can be constructed based on the Dirichlet multinomial process or the Pitman--Yor multinomial process. \cite{rousseau2011asymptotic} show in their Theorem 1 that overfitted mixtures, under some conditions on the kernel and the mixture model, have the desirable property that in the mixing measure the weights of extra components tend to zero as the sample size grows.
 This result only concerns the weights and not the number of clusters, but a near-optimal posterior contraction rate for the mixing measure can be deduced from it \citep[see section 3.1 in][]{guha2021posterior}.
 To be more precise, \cite{rousseau2011asymptotic} consider a prior $\pi$ on the mixture weights $w$ written as follows

 with specific properties for the function $C(w)$ recalled in Condition \ref{hyp:5}.
 Two types of prior hyper-parameter configurations are studied, which lead to opposite conclusions: merging or emptying of extra components.
 Let $d$ be the dimension of the component-specific parameter $\theta$.
-If $\Bar{\alpha} = \min_j(\alpha_j)$ is such that $\Bar{\alpha}<d/2$, then the posterior expectation for the weights of the extra components tends to zero.
+If $\alpha_\mathrm{max} = \max_j(\alpha_j)$ is such that $\alpha_\mathrm{max}<d/2$, then the posterior expectation for the weights of the extra components tends to zero.
 This is the case where extra components are emptied.
-The other case corresponds to $\Bar{\alpha}>d/2$.
+The other case corresponds to $\alpha_\mathrm{min}= \min_j(\alpha_j)>d/2$.
 In this case, the extra components are merged with non-negligible weight, which means that they become identical to an existing component and inadvertently borrow some of its weight.
 This case is less stable as there are different merging possibilities.
 It is therefore preferable to choose parameters of the prior that belong to the first case.
 The result stated in Theorem 1 in \cite{rousseau2011asymptotic}, depends on five conditions.
-The first one is a posterior contraction condition on the mixture density.
-Conditions 2, 3, and 4 are some standard conditions on the kernel density, respectively on regularity, integrability, and strong identifiability.
-The last condition concerns the prior which needs to have some classic properties.
+The first one, Condition \ref{hyp:1} below, is a posterior contraction condition on the mixture density.
+The following three conditions, Condition~\ref{hyp:2}, Condition~\ref{hyp:3}, and Condition~\ref{hyp:4} in Appendix \ref{an:bg}, are standard conditions on the kernel density, respectively on regularity, integrability, and strong identifiability.
+Finally, Condition \ref{hyp:5} below represents a classic continuity property for the prior density.
+More details on this result are provided in Appendix \ref{an:bg} where the assumptions on the kernel are recalled and Theorem 1 of \cite{rousseau2011asymptotic} is stated.

-To apply Theorem 1 in \cite{rousseau2011asymptotic} to our case, as the kernel is not the focus of this article, the only conditions we need to check are the conditions on the mixture model.
-We recall here these two conditions, which correspond to the condition on the posterior contraction of the mixing measure and the one on the prior.
+To apply Theorem 1 in \cite{rousseau2011asymptotic} to our case, as the kernel is not the focus of this article, we only need to check the conditions on the mixture model.
+We recall here these two conditions, Condition~\ref{hyp:1} and Condition~\ref{hyp:5}, which correspond to conditions respectively on the posterior contraction of the mixing measure and the prior density.